Pursuing the double affine Grassmannian III: Convolution with affine Zastava

 Unfortunately, the definition of Zastava given in~\refss{rev2} produces in the affine case a scheme of {\em infinite type} $\bZ^\alpha$.
 In the maximal parabolic case, the Uhlenbeck space $\CU_G^a(\BA^2)$ is a partial resolution of $\bZ^a_{G_{\aff},G[t]}$.
 We have a natural forgetting morphism $\bZ^\alpha\to\bZ^a_{G_{\aff},G[t]}$ where $a$ is the coefficient of the affine simple root in $\alpha$, and $Z^\alpha$ is defined as the cartesian product of $\bZ^\alpha$ and $\CU_G^a(\BA^2)$ over $\bZ^a_{G_{\aff},G[t]}$.
 It is an affine scheme of finite type.

 The disadvantage of the above definition is that $Z^\alpha$ does not solve any moduli problem, and hence is very cumbersome to work with.
 However, in the case $G=\SL(N)$, the Zastava space $Z^\alpha$ possesses a semismall resolution of singularities $\CP^\alpha$, an {\em affine Laumon space}~\cite{FGK}, which is a moduli space of parabolic sheaves on $\bC\times\BP^1$.
 Moreover, according to~\cite{Q}, $\CP^\alpha$ admits a realization as a quiver variety, i.e. as a certain GIT quotient.
-The corresponding categorical quotient $\fZ^\alpha$ is an affine reduced irreducible normal scheme equipped with a morphism to $Z^\alpha$ which is an isomorphism at the level of $\BC$-points (and conjecturally just an isomorphism).
-Since in this paper we are interested in topological questions only (such as stalks of IC sheaves), we can replace $Z^\alpha$ by $\fZ^\alpha$ for all practical purposes.
+The corresponding categorical quotient $\fZ^\alpha$ is an affine reduced irreducible normal scheme isomorphic to $Z^\alpha$ (see~\cite{Q},\cite{BF4}).

 \ssec{rev4}{} The main result of the present paper is a construction of an affine version of the scheme $\overline{\CG Z}{}^{\lambda,\alpha}$ equipped with a morphism $\phi$ to the affine Zastava $Z^\alpha$.
 It is constructed as a quiver variety in the case $G=\SL(N)$, and then for general $G$ via the adjoint embedding $G\hookrightarrow\SL(\fg)$.
 We conjecture that~\reft{fm} holds true in the affine setting as well.